chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 # Test Vectors {#testvectors}

-This section contains test vectors for SPAKE2+ using the P256-SHA256-HKDF-HMAC/CMAC ciphersuite.
+This section contains test vectors for SPAKE2+ using the P256-SHA256-HKDF-HMAC and P256-SHA256-HKDF-CMAC ciphersuites.
 (Choice of PBKDF is omitted and values for w and w0,w1 are provided directly.)
 All points are encoded using the uncompressed format, i.e., with a 0x04 octet prefix, specified in {{SEC1}} A and B identity strings